-www.politsei.ee
+Police and Border Guard Board: www.politsei.ee

-International students in Estonia do not need an

-additional working permit to work while studying and they are allowed to work on the condition that it does not interfere their studies.
-All non-EU students can also stay to Estonia for additional 6 months after their graduation (with the permission of the university) to look for a job in Estonia.
+International students in Estonia do not need an additional working permit to work while studying and they are allowed to work on the condition that it does not interfere with their studies.
+All non-EU students can also stay in Estonia for an additional 9 months after their graduation (with the permission of the university) to look for a job in Estonia.
 Upon finding a job after graduation, they can use this time to apply for the temporary residence permit for work.
 Although Estonian language is required for many jobs, Estonian job market also offers various (local and international) positions which require only English language skills or a number of different language skills (Swedish, Finnish, Chinese, French, Spanish, Turkish etc.).
 This gives international students a great career advantage.